We may earn affiliate commissions for the recommended products. Learn more.

 There is a chance that by changing your VPN configurations, you might fix some of the connection issues you are facing:

 • Change VPN tunneling protocol.
 If your VPN allows choosing a protocol automatically, select this option.
-Otherwise, we recommend picking reliable WireGuard or OpenVPN protocols.
-For mobile devices, the best options would be Wireguard and IKEv2 because they remain stable while switching between networks (wifi and mobile data).
+Otherwise, I recommend picking reliable WireGuard or OpenVPN protocols.
+For mobile devices, the best options would be WireGuard and IKEv2 because they remain stable while switching between networks (Wi-Fi and mobile data).

-• Enable obfuscation feature.
-This solution is helpful in countries with internet or VPN restrictions to prevent ISP from blocking your connection.
+• Enable the obfuscation feature.
+This solution is helpful in countries with internet or VPN restrictions to prevent ISPs from blocking your connection.

 • Change DNS settings.
 Most VPNs provide their own DNS servers, but some have the option of custom DNS.
-Changing it has some chances to impact your connection positively.
+Changing it has some chances to positively impact your connection.

 • Disable the Multi-Hop feature.
 This advanced feature tunnels your traffic through two servers, and although it provides more robust security and privacy, it also loses some speed and reliability of the connection.